IlyaTuzov/DAVOS/readme.md

 >User manual will be published soon

 ## Copyright
-Copyright (c) 2018 Universitat Politecnica de Valencia
+Copyright (c) 2018 Universitat Politècnica de València

-Author / Developer: Ilya Tuzov (Universitat Politecnica de Valencia)
+Author / Developer: Ilya Tuzov (Universitat Politècnica de València)

 DAVOS is released under the "MIT license agreement".
 Please check the LICENSE.txt file (that is included as a part of this package) for the license details.